Birds home Bird names News Family groups Habitats Key plants Glossary Plumage Tips Thumbnails Gen. info Credits Photos for sale

 Frontal view of a male Superb Fairy-wren in breeding plumage

-[20 km south of Narrabri, NSW, February 2006]
+[20 km South of Narrabri, NSW, February 2006]

-Frontal view of a male Superb Fairy-wren in breeding plumage in reeds by a freshwater lake
+Near-frontal view of a male Superb Fairy-wren in breeding plumage in reeds by a freshwater lake

 [Narrabri Lake, NSW, March 2012]